JoHae/jQueryClockIntervalPicker/README.md

 ##Found a bug or got ideas for new features ?

-Submit a bug report above or here:
+Submit an issue above or here:

 <https://github.com/JoHae/jQueryClockIntervalPicker/issues>